freeCodeCamp/guide/pages/docs/certificates-guide/create-a-bulleted-underscore-list/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Create a Bulleted Underscore List"
+title: "Create a Bulleted Underscore List"
+parent: "certificates-guide"
 ---

 HTML has a special element for creating unordered lists, or bullet point-style lists.